paulrobertlloyd/paulrobertlloyd-v3/source/_content/styleguide/index.markdown

 : Reusable classes with a single purpose and specific role.

 [Components](components)
-: Finite, discrete, implementation-specific parts of our UI.
+: Finite, discrete, implementation-specific parts of the interface.